lumgashi/ftc-backend/README.md

   <li><strong>Users</strong> can browse through the products and place orders.</li>
   <li><strong>Admins</strong> can manage products and maintain the application.</li>
 </ul>
-<p>The project features a well-structured codebase with JWT and Google OAuth authentication for secure access, enabling a seamless user experience for both customers and administrators.</p>
+<p>The project features a well-structured codebase with JWT and Google OAuth authentication for secure access, enabling a seamless user experience for both customers and administrators.
+Product images are securely stored in AWS S3, providing reliable storage for media assets.</p>

 <h2 id="features">Features</h2>
 <ul>